Getting Started

 - Data Functions - Populate credentials with dynamic data at claim time.

-- Notifications - Configure webhook notifications for issuance events.
+- Notifications - Configure webhook notifications to stay informed about on the issuance.

 Start Issuing